nt92/Chain-of-Waves/README.md

 ## TODO

-I've still got a few more things I want to add before I finish up this project and am drawing on [Buildspace](https://buildspace.so/) for their suggestions:
+I've still got a few more things I want to add before I finish up this project:
 * Store structured messages from users when they wave
 * Display the number of times each address has waved
-* (If connected to Metamask) show the initial information
+  * Update contract to return the relevant map
 * Fund a contract to randomly send a waver some Eth
 * Explore defensive mechanisms to prevent spam